 The aim is to offer independent support to help deliver social and economic empowerment.
 Plastic Bank also offers access to 3D printers and plastic extruders, for example, to help their local partners create useful things like water filters and wrenches.

 Collected plastic waste becomes what Plastic Bank has christened, ‘Social Plastic’ – recycled plastic that’s crushed into pellets that a growing number of big brands and manufacturers, such as IBM, Aldi and SC Johnson, to buy and turn into new products or packaging.

 So far, 21,000 collectors have removed 31.1 million pounds of plastic waste off beaches.
 That’s equivalent to more than 707 million plastic water bottles or 1.5 billion coffee cup lids.

 The German chemical and consumer goods company, Henkel was one of the first businesses to partner with Plastic Bank.
 So far, it’s helped to collect over 750,000 kg of plastic waste through five recycling stations developed in Haiti.
 This has prevented over 37.5 million plastic bottles from entering the ocean.
 The partnership is now expanding into Egypt.
 As Katz has noted: ‘We must turn off the faucet and continue to monetise waste so it’s never discarded.’

 Be the change

 It’s estimated that if we continue to use – and abuse – plastic as we are, by 2050 there will be more plastic than fish in the ocean.

-Plastic Bank relies on donations from brands to fund the bank that pays the communities it supports – which is why every Love Ocean bottle we sell pays for the equivalent of 1kg plastic to be removed.
+Plastic Bank works with brands to make environmental, social and economic impact.
+We’ve partnered with Plastic Bank to stop 1kg of plastic with every Love Ocean bottle we sell.
 It’s brilliant, life- (and potentially planet-) changing work.
 And we’re proud to be part of it.